 Self-Assessment Answers for Section 2: CDC Opioid Prescribing Guidelines for Chronic Pain

-Self-Assessment Answers for Section 3: Compassionate Care at the End of Life
+Self-Assessment Answers for Section 4: Compassionate Care on the End-of-Life

 41 .
 Roughly how many American adults have created an advance directive?
 42 .
 How accurate are physicians, generally, in predicting patient preferences for end-of-life care?
 43 .
 In the United States, what term is generally used for care of people who are not expected to live more than 6 months?
 44 .
 The Karnofsky Scale may be useful for what clinical task?
 45 .
 Which statement is true about the typical role of a referring physician relative to patients in hospice care?
 46 .
 What condition do many older well adults consider as being “worse than death”?
 47 .
 The opioids butorphanol, nalbuphine, and pentazocine, are not recommended in cancer pain management because ____________.
 48 .
 Unwarranted fear of what potential side effect of opioid analgesics can lead to underprescribing by clinicians and/or under use by patients?
 49 .
 Which class of adjuvant analgesic has received increasing attention in recent years as a possible way to control neuropathic pain?
 50 .
 Which class of medications are first-line for treating dyspnea in end-of-life settings?